blockbridge/blockbridge-kb/howto/volumes/index.md

 selection criteria affect the eligibility of replacement disks.

 **Successful automatic replacement occurs when:**
-* A volume must is `degraded`, but `online`.
+* A volume is `degraded`, but `online`.
 * An unused disk is available that matches the volume's disk selection criteria.
 * The unused disk has the exact capacity of the failed disk.

-If a replacement disk is unavailable, the Volume Manager asserts the `VolumeUnableToRepair` alert and continues to search indefinitely.
+If a replacement disk is unavailable, the Volume Manager raises the `VolumeUnableToRepair` alert and continues to search indefinitely.

 {% include tip.html content="We recommend that you deploy a single